layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 ### Memory Limits and Autostart
 We now set the container name, any desired memory_limits and auto restart.
+These are shown in the image below with the memory_limit set to 1024Mb and auto-restart activated.

 ![valkeyMemoryLimits](valkeyMemoryLimits.png "valkeyMemoryLimits")

 ## Mapping
 ### Port Mapping
 Manual port binding is available if the "Automatic port mapping" button is deselected.
 You can set both the port you wish inside and outside the container and if you wish the port to accessible from the internet.
-It is always accessible from the server(127.0.0.1)
+It is always accessible from the server (127.0.0.1)

+ You may have issues with pre-existing services or other containers already using a particular port.
+This is called a Port Clash and you can mitigate it through using manual port mapping  and setting the port to an appropriate IP.

+Two important details, if you need anything routed to that container, make sure to point your application at the correct port.
+The second detail is to avoid reserved ports, below are the three groupings of port types. you will need to avoid the Well Known and Dynamic ports.
+Additionally, you will need to ensure that the Registered ports you do use are not already being in use.
+For example on a Plesk server port 8443 and 3306 will always be in use.

+Well-Known (0–1023): Locked for essential global protocols like DNS (53) and DHCP (67).

+Registered (1024–49151): Assigned to specific software vendors upon request (e.g., MySQL on 3306).

+Dynamic (49152–65535): Used as short-lived ephemeral ports by an operating system for outbound client communication.

 ### Volume Mapping
 Please disregard the error message.
 Your volumes will be backed up according to your servers backup license and schedule.